Ivanovskyi/pytorch-panama-java/with model/readme.md

 # 1. Install system packages

-Update repositories and install the required development tools:
+Update repositories and install the required development tools (#1 is optional if your machine doesn't have them):

 ```bash
 sudo apt update